fabric8-analytics/fabric8-analytics-vscode-extension/README.md

-# OpenShift.io Services
+# Dependency Analytics

-Insights about your application dependencies:
+ Application stack analysis report with Insights about your application dependencies:
-- Flags a security vulnerability and suggests a remedial version
+- Flags a security vulnerability(CVE) and suggests a remedial version
 - Shows Github popularity metrics along with latest version
 - Suggests a project level license, check for conflicts between dependency licences
 - AI based guidance for alternative dependencies